aminkabir/cleaneeg/README.md

 - Click "Auto-Clean All Resting-State EEG"
 - Monitor progress in the status bar
 - Check log messages for real-time updates

+## cleaneeg_tutorial.ipynb

+For users new to EEG preprocessing or CleanEEG, open cleaneeg_tutorial.ipynb in Jupyter Notebook or JupyterLab.
+This tutorial provides:

+- Background on preprocessing steps.

+- Code examples illustrating each step (loading data, filtering, ICA, etc.).

+- Best practices for artifact detection and removal.

+- Exporting and inspecting cleaned data.

+Running through the notebook ensures you understand how CleanEEG processes resting-state EEG and how to adjust parameters for your specific dataset.

 ### References: